-- Hepatitis A or immune globulin (IG) (except for Australia and New Zealand). - Rabies, if you might be exposed to wild or domestic animals through your work or recreation.

-• Typhoid (except for Australia and New Zealand), particularly if you are visiting developing countries in this region.
+- Rabies, if you might be exposed to wild or domestic animals through your work or recreation. - Typhoid, particularly if you are visiting developing countries in this region.

-• As needed, booster doses for tetanus-diphtheria and measles, and a one-time dose of polio for adults.
-Hepatitis B vaccine is now recommended for all infants and for children 11-12 years of age who did not receive the series as infants.
+• As needed, booster doses for tetanus-diphtheria, measles, and a one-time dose of polio vaccine for adults.
+Hepatitis B vaccine is now recommended for all infants and for children ages 11-12 years who did not receive the series as infants.